Luthaf/rascaline/docs/src/devdoc/explanations/architecture.rst

 - ``featomic/`` contains the main Rust implementation of all calculators, and the corresponding unit and regression tests;
-- ``featomic-c-api/`` is a Rust crate containing the implementation of the featomic C API;
+- ``featomic-torch/`` contains the TorchScript bindings to featomic, written in C++;
-- ``python/`` contains the Python interface to featomic, and the corresponding tests
+- ``python/`` contains the Python interface to featomic and featomic-torch, and the corresponding tests

 Finally, ``docs/`` contains the documentation for everything related to featomic.